Share the love

 Recipe courtesy of The Gate.

-The Gate is a top London vegetarian restaurant in two locations – Hammersmith and Islington – established by brothers Adrian and Michael Daniel in 1989.
+The Gate is a top London vegetarian restaurant in three locations – Hammersmith, Islington and Marylebone – established by brothers Adrian and Michael Daniel in 1989.
 The food reflects the diverse cultural background in which the brothers grew up: Indo-Iraqi Jewish modulated by a French and Italian influence.
-A third restaurant will be opening in Seymour Place, Marylebone, later in 2016.
+A fourth restaurant will be opening in St. John’s Wood in 2019.